-If sending via Text message or WhatsApp, PicSafe does have patient data travel through its servers (located in London for UK users).
+If sending via Text message or WhatsApp, PicSafe does have patient data travel through its servers.
 PicSafe uses Amazon Web Services for hosting.
 However, the Cloud Act should not have a bearing on you.
 See the explanation below.

 Just about anything online can be compromised given the motivation and skill.
 Data security is largely influenced by: